MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/enable-ldap-signing-in-windows-server.md

 (1) A SASL (Negotiate, Kerberos, NTLM, or Digest) LDAP bind that did not request signing (integrity validation), or (2) A LDAP simple bind that was performed on a clear text (non-SSL/TLS-encrypted) connection

 This directory server is configured to reject such binds.
-This is the recommend configuration setting, and significantly enhances the security of this server.
+This is the recommended configuration setting, and significantly enhances the security of this server.
 For more details, please see http://go.microsoft.com/fwlink/?LinkID=87923.

 Summary information on the number of such binds received within the past 24 hours is below.